gomeslyle/blackjack/README.md

 The BlackJack UI is made using TextViews, ImageViews, relationships, etc. Was very simple and intuitive using XCode drag and connect UI.

 Improvements:

-There are two functions that use the most of the same code and logic.
+There are two functions that carry the most of the same code and logic.
 They can be put into helper functions to increase code readability and reduce redundancy
 (findResultOfMatchAfterPlayerHits() as well as findResultOfMatchAfterStands()).

 More source files should be added to group similar functionality together.
 Developers can read a single file and expect similar concepts within a single file.